Nanni De Angelis: Lotta Studentesca

-In 1976, with Gabriele Adinolfi, Roberto Fiore and Walter Spedicato, he founded Lotta Studentesca, composed of young students who tried to detach themselves from any neo-fascist or far-right experience.
-The term "student struggle" did not last long, giving way more and more to the new symbol of the "Third position" (Terza Posizione).
+In 1976, with Gabriele Adinolfi, Roberto Fiore and Walter Spedicato, he founded Lotta Studentesca.

-In 1977, he changed schools and moved to Azzarita, near Bologna where he befriended Eugenio Pomarici, the Roman leader of the Republican youth.
-During this period, he became friends with Massimiliano Taddeini and Luigi Ciavardini.

-In the autumn of 1978, while walking with a friend along the Corso Trieste in Rome, at the intersection of Via Spalato, De Angelis was attacked by a group of communist militants suffering stab wounds including a stroke. carried in the back which pierces the lung.
-The attackers quickly disappear and lose a Tolfa leather bag that the investigators examine, finding inside documents revealing that among the attackers is left-wing activist Valerio Verbano.

-In 1979, Lotta Studentesca was officially dissolved by his activists who gave birth to the new organization "Terza Posizione", structured in cells of 3-4 militants and divided into areas of competence.
-De Angelis became military director of the Africa-Trieste district, leading a team called I Brutti by his opponents.
-De Angelis' team took part in violent clashes, sometimes with knives, with far-left activists.

 On 22 February 1980 Valerio Verbano was murdered in Rome.
 A few days later, De Angelis is called to the phone by Verbano's father convinced that the death of his son was due to revenge.
 De Angelis met Verbano's father talking together for about an hour and broke up on good terms.

-On 28 May police officer Francesco Evangelista called Serpico was killed by a group of Nuclei Armati Rivoluzionari.

 Following the Bologna massacre of 2 August, on 23 September, arrest warrants were issued against many TP members, including Nanni De Angelis and his brother Marcello.
 About five hundred agents are employed to arrest wanted persons and to search for members of the organization.
 De Angelis manages to escape and gets in touch with Luigi Ciavardini, identified as the killer of the policeman Evangelista.
 On 3 October 1980 they went to an appointment with Carlo Sette to obtain false documents and financial support, but they were arrested on the Barberini Square by the police.
 At the time of his arrest, De Angelis was reportedly severely beaten on the head by police officers.
 Senator of the Italian Social Movement Michele Marchio, in a question to the Senate addressed to Deputy Secretary Angelo Sanza, reported that De Angelis was reportedly "beaten up" inside the police station.